Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Discussions

 \section{Discussions}

-In this work, we apply self-supervised mechanisms to remote sensing semantic segmentation datasets, bringing significant improvements to semantic segmentation tasks with insufficient annotated samples.
-And we have some further discussions about our experimental results in this section.
+In this work, we apply self-supervised mechanisms to RSI semantic segmentation datasets, bringing significant improvements to RSI semantic segmentation tasks with insufficient annotated samples.
+We further discuss our experimental results in this section.

-We find that the design of the self-supervised task has a great impact on the final performance, and our proposed method achieves optimal results, even outperforming the ImageNet pre-training method on several datasets.
-Furthermore, through the experiments in Section~\ref{sec:self amount}, it is found that when the amount of self-supervised data increases, the accuracy of fine-tuning is further improved.
-Therefore, it can be foreseen that the model performance is expected to be further improved when more images are used for self-supervision, and a large number of remote sensing images are extremely easy to obtain, so this will have great practical application value.
+We find that the design of the self-supervised task has a great impact on the final performance, and our proposed method achieves optimal results.
+Furthermore, through the experiments in Section \ref{sec:self amount}, we find that when the amount of self-supervised data increases, the fine-tuning accuracy is further improved.
+Therefore, it can be concluded that the model performance is expected to be further improved when more images are used for self-supervision; as a large number of remote sensing images are extremely easy to obtain, this will have great practical application value.